shabbyrobe/amiss/doc/mapper/annotation.rst

     }

-.. py:attribute:: @setter setterName
+``setter``

-    If the ``@has`` attribute is set against a getter method as opposed to a property, this defines the method that is used to set the value when loading an object from the database.
+    If the ``has`` annotation is set against a getter method as opposed to a property, this defines the method that is used to set the value when loading an object from the database.
 It is required if the ``@has`` attribute is defined against a property and the getter/setter method names deviate from the standard ``getFoo``/``setFoo`` pattern.

     See :ref:`annotations-getters-setters` for more details.